nodesman/essential-education/books/harmful_people/outline.md

     - Valuing a person for their function (resource, stabilizer) rather than their personhood.
     - Imposing a harmful premise for the relationship (e.g., one of unequal value, service, or where your role is to tolerate disrespect).
     - Imposing a personal worldview: Demanding you adopt their moral/factual reality and punishing dissent.
+    - The "Nice" Attacker: Recognizing that harmful people often have families, friends, and an endearing public persona, which they and their enablers use as a shield.
 - Red Flags and Early Warning Signs

 ## Part 2: The Role of Boundaries